-Nigeria is Africa's largest proven market for Decentralised Renewable Energy (DRE), yet the market struggles to scale due to several challenges, mainly from the various import duties and associated levies imposed on solar systems.
-The author looks at the possible impact of import duty and tariff exemption on DRE products in the renewable energy sector.
+Nigeria is Africa's largest proven market for Decentralized Renewable Energy (DRE), yet the market struggles to scale due to several challenges, primarily from the various import duties and associated levies imposed on solar systems.
+Chibueze Ebii examines the potential impact of import duty and tariff exemptions on DRE products in the renewable energy sector.

-Before now, solar panels were classified under Heading 8541, which had exempted it from any import duty.
-However, with the reclassification of solar panels under Heading 8501, solar panels imported into the country will now be faced with import charges up to 10% in duties and Value-Added Taxes (VAT).
-The Nigerian Customs Service claimed “that the reclassification was due to the fact that all the solar panels that came into the country were equipped with elements (i.e. the diodes that control the direction of the current) that supplied power directly to either a motor or an electrolyser, and as long as these are included, it attracts duty”.
-Solar energy companies have continued to question the justification of imposing duties on solar panels by the NCS, citing that the customs code explicitly states that items classified under Heading 8501 apply to power DC generators with 'moving parts’, meaning that solar panels would ordinarily not belong under this Heading.
+Previously, solar panels in Nigeria were categorized under Heading 8541, resulting in their exemption from import duties.
+However, the recent reclassification of solar panels under Heading 8501 has subjected imported solar panels to import charges, including up to 10% in duties and Value-Added Taxes (VAT).
+The Nigerian Customs Service argues that this reclassification was necessary because all solar panels entering the country are equipped with elements such as diodes that directly supply power to motors or electrolyzers, thereby warranting the imposition of duties.
+However, solar energy companies have raised concerns about the justification behind imposing duties on solar panels, as the customs code explicitly states that items classified under Heading 8501 pertain to only DC generators with 'moving parts,' which does not align with the characteristics of solar panels.

 But how much does a 5% import duty and 5% VAT on solar panels affect the market?
 And is there any significant price consequence on solar-PV systems or the revenue of solar companies?